chrisnoonan98675/site/xl-test/how-to/using-xl-test-dashboards.markdown

 In edit mode, you can modify a dashboard, change its settings, and add and remove tiles.

-For information about editing a new dashboard, refer to [link](/xl-test/how-to/create-a-dashboard.html).
+For information about editing a new dashboard, refer to [Edit an existing dashboard](/xl-test/how-to/create-a-dashboard.html#edit-an-existing-dashboard).